Stearman 75-8291 Challenge Coin

 (7) 1943 - 1947 Corpus Christi, TX

-Stearman 75-8291 was assigned to Naval Air Station (NAS) Corpus Christi, Texas where it served from 1943 through 1947.
+Stearman 75-8291 was assigned to Naval Air Station (NAS) Corpus Christi, Texas where it served from 1943 through 1947 (evidenced by the Navy air card for BuNo 43197).
 NAS Corpus Christi, TX was the second U. S. Naval Air Station when it began training pilots May 5th, 1941.
 It was training 300 pilots each month - a number that nearly doubled after the Japanese attack on Pearl Harbor.
 By the end of World War II NAS Corpus Christi had trained more than 35,000 naval aviators.
 Currently NAS Corpus Christi produces 400 naval aviators each year.

 Notably former President George H. W. Bush commission as ensign at NAS Corpus Christi.
 He was the youngest naval aviator to date when he received his wings on June 9, 1943.
 His training began in a Stearman at NAS Minneapolis.